 In fact, you can read so much about AI chips that it almost seems like conventional wisdom by now: IF one does machine learning THEN one needs AI chips.

-Perhaps not (or not for every scenario).
+Perhaps not, or at least not for every scenario.
 Here is part of a weekly update email that I received from Mergeflow a few weeks ago:

 To give you some context: Mergeflow lets you search across VC investments, R&D, news, patents, and other sources.
 In addition, you can subscribe to weekly updates on your topics.
 In my example here, the topic is “deep learning”.
 The screenshot above shows deep-learning-related VC funding rounds that Mergeflow identified during that particular week.

 Of particular interest to me was Neural Magic.
-Neural Magic is an MIT spinoff, investors include Comcast Ventures, NEA, and Andreessen Horowitz, and their claim is “GPU-class performance on commodity CPUs.
+Neural Magic is an MIT spinoff, investors include Comcast Ventures, NEA, and Andreessen Horowitz.
+Their claim is “GPU-class performance on commodity CPUs.
 No special hardware required.”